What You Need To Know About Debt Defense?

 What Is Wage Garnishment?

-Wage garnishment is when a collector seeks to satisfy the judgment that they’re owed by taking money directly out of the individual’s paycheck.
-Normally, in order for a creditor to impose a wage garnishment, they first need to get a judgment.
-The exception to that rule is with some federally backed student loans, they do not need to get a judgment first.
-Wage garnishments are capped at 25% of gross wages.
-It’s important to be aware that it is the gross income they consider, which a lot of times can be close to 50% of someone’s net wages.
-There can be an exception to that rule for folks that qualify for certain protections, such as the head of household protection.
+Wage garnishment is when a collector seeks to satisfy the judgment they’re owed by taking money directly out of an individual’s paycheck.
+Normally, in order for a creditor to impose a wage garnishment, they must first obtain a judgment.
+An important exception to this rule applies in certain federal student loan debt collection cases, where federally backed student loans may be garnished without a court judgment.
+Wage garnishments are generally capped at 25% of gross wages.
+It’s important to be aware that gross income is used for this calculation, which can often amount to close to 50% of a person’s net wages.
+There may be exceptions for individuals who qualify for specific legal protections, such as the head of household exemption.

 What Is The Statute Of Limitations For Debt Related Cases?